isomerpages/moe-bendemeersec/_resources-for-student-n-parent/Sale of Books and Uniform.md

 variant: markdown
 ---
 ### **Sale of Books**
-During school holiday, the bookshop will be operating at Level 1 Classroom.

-The bookshop is opened on the following days with the operating hours as follows:
+During school holiday, the bookshop is opened on the following days with the operating hours as follows:
 Mon-Fri: 9.00am - 3.00pm,  Sat: 9.00am - 11.30am.

 |Date | Day |  |